gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 ## Introduction

-Beta diversity, defined as the variation in species composition among sites in a geographic region of interest (Legendre et al., 2005), is an essential measure to describe the organization of biodiversity in space.
+Beta diversity, defined as the variation in species composition among sites in a geographic region of interest [@LegeBorc05], is an essential measure to describe the organization of biodiversity in space.
-Total beta diversity within a community can be partitioned into local contributions to beta diversity (LCBD) (Legendre and De Cáceres, 2013), which allows for the identification of sites with exceptional species composition, hence exceptional biodiversity.
+Total beta diversity within a community can be partitioned into local contributions to beta diversity (LCBD) [@LegeDeC13], which allows for the identification of sites with exceptional species composition, hence exceptional biodiversity.
 Such a method is useful for both community ecology and conservation biology, as it highlights sites that are most important for their research or conservation values.